stephenmcd/gnotty/README.rst

     `Bitbucket <http://bitbucket.org>`_
   * ``gnotty.bots.CommandBot`` - A bot that implements a handful
     of basic commands that can be issued by users in the channel.
+  * ``gnotty.bots.RSSBot`` - A bot that watches RSS feeds and posts new items from them to the IRC channel.
   * ``gnotty.bots.Voltron`` - All of the available bots, merged into one `super bot <http://www.youtube.com/watch?v=tZZv5Z2Iz_s>`_.